The Case Against: BlackBerry

 'The Case Against' is a recurring analysis of why a company, person or other business venture is not a good long-term investment.
 All opinions are the author’s and are not a recommendation to buy or sell any stocks, bonds or other financial instruments.

-It seems almost unimaginable that at one point having a BlackBerry (NASDAQ: BBRY) was considered a status symbol.
-The devices were carried by serious businessmen and they were the smartphone of choice for the corporate world -- really the only choice just a few years ago.
+It seems almost unimaginable that at one point having a BlackBerry was considered a status symbol.
+The devices were carried by serious businessmen and they were the smartphone of choice for the corporate world — really the only choice just a few years ago.

 A BlackBerry, with its keyboard and excellent email system, was a prerequisite for both serious Wall Street types and high-tech startup dreamers as recently as 2009.
 Even President Barack Obama, when he was first elected in 2008 made news for his unwillingness to put down his “Crackberry.”

 Fast forward to 2013 and the Blackberry has become a punchline.
-The company, formerly called Research in Motion and now named BlackBerry just announced it was laying off 40 percent of its workforce (around 4,500 people) in a desperate bid to slash expenses by 50 percent.
+The company, formerly called Research in Motion and now named BlackBerry Ltd. (BBRY) just announced it was laying off 40% of its workforce (around 4,500 people) in a desperate bid to slash expenses by 50%.

 The company, which in June of 2008 had a market value of over $83 billion has seen its stock plummet from over $140 to under $9.
-Perhaps more importantly, in 2013 International Data Corporation (IDC) reported that BlackBerry market share had slipped below three percent -- down from nearly 20 percent in the same survey in 2009.
+Perhaps more importantly, in 2013 International Data Corporation (IDC) reported that BlackBerry market share had slipped below 3% — down from nearly 20% in the same survey in 2009.

-And, once customers leave a platform -- no matter how much they once liked it -- it’s next to impossible to get them back.
-BlackBerry did, finally, release new phones in 2013, but even though the devices were well-reviewed, the customer base had already moved on.
+And, once customers leave your platform — no matter how much they once liked it — it’s next to impossible to get them back.
+BlackBerry did, finally, release new phones in 2013, but even though the devices were well reviewed, the customer base had already moved on.

 So, with its prospects as a major player in the cellphone market dimming, is there any hope for BlackBerry or is its inevitable bankruptcy inevitable?
 Many speculate that the recent cuts are an attempt by management to make the company attractive for a sale, but, even with less overhead, what exactly would any potential suitor be buying?